 - Imitation Seafood

 - Meat Loaf

 The Bottom Line

 As with any food, it is important to consider that “one man’s food is another man’s poison”.
 Although a particular food might be considered “healthy” and work well for one individual, it might not work for another.
-For most people, without celiac disease, I typically recommend avoiding gluten in its unfermented forms and focusing on gluten-free grains as sources of carbohydrates in the diet; rice, quinoa, buckwheat, corn and some oatmeal.
-If you are looking for a bread, opt for a naturally leavened sourdough to ensure you are eating wheat in its fermented form.
-If you suspect an allergy or severe intolerance to gluten, contact at healthcare practitioner to set up testing.
+For most people, without celiac disease, I typically recommend avoiding gluten in its unfermented forms and focusing on gluten-free grains as sources of carbohydrates in the diet; rice, quinoa, buckwheat, corn, and some oatmeal.
+If you are looking for bread, opt for a naturally leavened sourdough to ensure you are eating wheat in its fermented form.
+If you suspect an allergy or severe intolerance to gluten, contact a healthcare practitioner to set up testing.